 They can also be used for more intricate products.
 Within that context, the near-flawless case management capability of Service Cloud, in conjunction with otherKnowledge Management services offered by Salesforce, does add considerable value to any business proposition.

-Service Cloud lends its support to a multiple-layered peer-service program orsocial collaboration system spread across multiple domains, departments and channels.
 This is one of the more elusive features that are eagerly sought by many IT companies.

 The new and upgraded framework of Service Cloud astutely places more importance on social media-backed customer activities supported by real-time feeds, 24/7 information sharing, problem resolution, secure communication and an innovative approach to perennial predicaments.